benoitc/dj-webmachine/doc/source/recipes.rst

 Recipes
 -------

-Some quick recipe to show the dj-webmachine usage.
+Some quick recipes to show the dj-webmachine usage.

 Get path named arguments
 ++++++++++++++++++++++++